 The Alimentarium will feature professionals working in five food industry sectors throughout the year, including:

 - Bakery: Beginning of 2019 through March 2019

 While the Alimentarium has an international focus, you will certainly find some elements of the new theme specific to Swiss food.
-For example, the museum has put a special press on display, used to make the prototype of the Maggi bouillon cube, invented in Switzerland by Julius Maggi.
+For example, the museum has put a special press on display.
+It was used to make the prototype of the Maggi bouillon cube, invented in Switzerland by Julius Maggi.
 The Society Sector also includes professionals from various food-related trades in Switzerland talking about their jobs in video testimonies.
 In addition, existing workshops at the Alimentarium, such as “La cuisine des artisans” (Local produce, gastronomic delights)—which I have attended, fit well with its new theme.
-This workshop takes you into the streets of Vevey to meet with local producers, who supply you with the ingredients for a meal prepared back at the museum’s kitchen.
+This workshop takes you into the streets of Vevey to meet with local producers.
+They supply you with the ingredients for a meal prepared back at the museum’s kitchen.

 Alimentarium, Quai Perdonnet 25 – 1800 Vevey, +41 (0)21 924 41 11.

 Updated: January 8, 2023